uiceds/cee-492-term-project-fall-2022-time/manuscript.md

 # Project Proposal
 The main goal of this project is to identify patterns in the data, especially the track degradation of certain sections, and thus to analyze the change in railway safety during this time.
 The first approach will be to define degradation trends and build a model to process the data that finds them automatically.
 Then, the study will attempt to find external factors which caused the observed trends.
 The analysis will include graphics of the parameters over time as well as comparing them over the sections to provide a better understanding of the data visually.

 This research will help assess system performance, identify possible maintenance schedules, and provide useful data for further research in this area.
 The study also falls within the scope of developing predictive maintenance in civil engineering and railways.
-Creating and improving analysis and predictive maintenance models such as this one can contribute to increased safety of rail networks and a higher quality of service for passengers, They will benefit from fewer impromptu interruptions of service due to track maintenance, or even unsafe track causing line closures.
+Creating and improving analysis and predictive maintenance models such as this one can contribute to increase safety of rail networks and a higher quality of service for passengers.
+They will benefit from fewer unplanned service interruptions due to track maintenance and even fewer unsafe tracks causing line closures.